tencentyun/intlcloud-documents/yehe_doc/容器/容器镜像服务/操作指南/管理镜像仓库/镜像仓库基本操作_intl_en.md

  - **Associated Instance**: indicates the currently selected instance, to which the created image repository belongs.
  - **Namespace**: indicates the namespace to which the image repository belongs.
 If the list is empty, first [create a namespace](https://intl.cloud.tencent.com/document/product/1051/35487) in the instance.
  - **Name**: indicates the name of the image repository.
 Its value must be 2 to 200 characters in length and can only contain lowercase letters, numbers, and separators including periods (`.`), underscores (`_`), hyphens (`-`), and slashes (`/`).
 This parameter cannot start or end with a separator or contain several consecutive separators.
 In addition, this name can be a cascaded path, such as `team-01/front/nginx`.
 You can set the name based on your business requirements.
  - **Image source**: supports "Local image push" and "Platform image building".
-For more information on how to build images on the platform, see [Configuring Image Building](https://intl.cloud.tencent.com/document/product/1051/37252).
  - **Summary**: indicates the brief description of the image repository.
 Its value is a string of up to 100 characters.
 You can edit the summary again after the image repository is created.
  - **Description**: indicates the detailed description of the image repository.
 This parameter supports the Markdown syntax.
 Its value is a string of up to 1,000 characters.
 You can modify the description after the image repository is created.
 3. Click **OK** to create the image repository.